Cancer patients have chance to meet, thank people who donated live-saving bone marrow

-DUARTE (KABC) -- What do you say to someone who saved your life?

-Cancer patients at the City of Hope got the opportunity to meet for the first time to thank the people who selflessly donated their live-saving bone marrow.; a virtual salute to the 16-thousand bone marrow transplant patients.
+Cancer patients at the City of Hope got the opportunity to meet for the first time and also thank the people who selflessly donated their live-saving bone marrow; a virtual salute to the 16,000 bone marrow transplant patients.

 Oncologist-Hematologist Dr. Stephen Forman opened the celebration.
 He said, "I'd like to welcome all of you to the 44th BMT annual celebration of life."